I’m of the mind that everyone should know how to cook. Everyone. Men and women, young and old, single or married.

-The thing is, being able to feed yourself is a basic human function, and everyone needs to be able to do it.
-I don’t mean that everyone knows need to know how to cook exceptionally well, or be able to whip up a gourmet meal on the spot.
+I don’t mean that everyone needs to know how to cook exceptionally well or be able to whip up a gourmet meal on the spot.
 I simply mean that you should have a baseline ability to prepare food.

 Having said all of that, anything worth doing is worth doing right, so you should try to get better as you go.
 Remember, however, that practice makes perfect—so you should pick a few simple meals and make them over and over until you’re pretty proficient.

 A good goal is to put together a menu of 3-5 things you don’t suck at making.
 I can cover some of those in a later post, but today we’re getting serious.
 We’re not talking about getting good enough to not suck; we’re talking about mastery—meat mastery.

 Because, as the name of this post implies, if there’s one thing you should aim to master in the kitchen, it’s steak.
 And I’m going to show you how to do just that.